sumitFlutter/theme_change_demo/README.md

 # theme_change package demo
 👉 Here theme_change package link :- <a href="https://github.com/sumitFlutter/theme_change">GitHub </a><br>
 👉 Here theme_change package link :- <a href="https://pub.dev/packages/theme_change">Official pub.dev </a><br>
-this package allows You to use custom Light and Dark Theme using built-in ThemeData class Otherwise You can use package provided Light and dark theme.
+<h3>this package allows You to use custom Light and Dark Theme using built-in ThemeData class Otherwise You can use package provided Light and dark theme.</h3>
 <hr>
 <h2> Warning :-</h2>
 <h3> all variable I used in this part of the package are RX Variables</h3>